 Types of InsuranceTOP

 - Health Insurance – Private health insurance can help you pay hospital and medical costs not covered by Medicare.
-If you don't have private health insurance, it can cost you a lot of money if something goes wrong and you have to undergo prolonged medical treatment.
-More information can be found at Private Health Insurance Ombudsman website.
+If you don’t have private health insurance, it can cost you a lot of money if something goes wrong and you have to undergo prolonged medical treatment.
+More information can be found at Private Health Insurance Ombudsman website, and the Government Australia website.
+This website explains the health care costs that private insurance may cover and that Medicare does not.

 - Mobile phone, tablet & laptop insurance – Portable electronic devices are highly valuable but also easy to damage, misplace or steal.
 Insurance can be a good way to offset the cost of repair or replacement.
-Before you take out insurance read the fine print, as some providers do not cover accidental loss or mechanical damage.
-More information can be found at the MoneySmart mobile phone, tablet & laptop insurance page.
+Before you take out insurance read the exclusions, as some providers do not cover accidental loss or mechanical damage.
+More information can be found at the MoneySmart Mobile phone, tablet & laptop insurance page.

 - Pet insurance – Pet insurance usually only covers cats and dogs, but some insurers cover other animals as well.
 Most policies have limits on what they will pay out each year and for each condition.
 If your vet bills are more than the policy limit, you’ll have to pay the difference.
 More information can be found at the MoneySmart Pet insurance page.

-Always take time to research the insurance you need and the level of cover that best suits you.
+Always take time to research the insurance you need and the level of cover that suits you best.
 If you are unsure of what is suitable for you, seek help from your insurer or an insurance professional.

 Choosing Insurance / renewing your insuranceTOP